 Roof Insulation can be applied in a number of different ways, all of which contribute to the warmth and energy efficiency of a building.
 Whether you choose flat roof, pitched roof or loft insulation will depend on the design specifications of the building and personal preference.
-Roof insulation is available as boards, rolls and foil.
+Our insulation is available as boards, rolls and foil, and can have acoustic insulation properties as well as thermal.

 Roof and loft insulation can vastly improve the efficiency of your home.
 Uninsulated homes could lose up to a quarter of their energy through the roof and loft space.
 The type of insulation you need will vary depending on your roof: